 The night ended at the Boma Village where we were treated to an authentic African experience of music, dance, culture, and cuisine…including dried Mopani worms for those who were brave enough to eat one!

-Day three of our Victoria Falls adventure was a roller coaster ride of adventure mixed with leisurely walks and colonial treats.
+Day three of our Victoria Falls adventure was a roller coaster ride of leisurely walks, colonial treats and helicopter rides over the Falls itself.
 After breakfast we took a walk through the bush in search of “The Big Tree”, an ancient Baobab tree 65m tall and 4.5m in diameter, estimated to be over a thousand years old.
 We came across a local policeman who was in the vicinity to protect tourists from roaming elephant bulls, he offered to escort us to the tree.
 What a fortunate meeting that turned out to be as we would never have found the tree on our own by following the various dust paths through the rural villages.

 After that leisurely walk, we got the adrenaline flowing and blood pumping with a helicopter ride over the falls, known as the “Flight of Angels”.

 This was my first time in a helicopter, and I thoroughly enjoyed the experience.
 Seeing the falls from an altitude provided a completely different perspective.
 One does not realize the magnitude of it from ground level.

 After the flight I felt it necessary to calm mother’s nerves and treated her to high tea at the gracious old Victoria Falls Hotel.
 The hotel is from a bygone era with its colonial architecture and décor along with sprawling lawns which overlook the falls.
 We enjoyed the tea but were not really inspired by the dinner menu so decided on a second visit to the Boma Village for a show and buffet dinner.

 After a good night’s sleep and hearty breakfast it was time to pack up and head to the airport.
 Another game viewing on the way in the form of a group of baboons rounded off our experience at Victoria Falls.
 We were saddened to be leaving, but left with a treasure trove of memories of the time we spent together in this special place.